 Morning conditions are better both for in-town driving and on the highway for the same reasons.
 Commuters make up a big bit of AM traffic, but it’s typically safer.
 Also, people are starting their day at different times, whereas everyone is trying to get home between 4:30 PM – 6:00 PM.

-The ESCORT IX Laser Radar Detector (via Amazon.com) is the best one under 300 USD you can buy and not only for your September road trip.
+The ESCORT IXC Laser Radar Detector (via Amazon.com) is the best one under 400 USD you can buy, and not only for your next road trip.
 It finds every single radar for miles!
 Amazon is an authorized reseller, so it’s safe to order it there.

 Is It Good To Travel by Car at Night?

-In general, it is not good to travel by car at night if you don’t have to, as it is far more dangerous to drive at night than it is during the daytime.
-There is a higher risk for a deadly crash and overall conditions and visibility are worse at night compared to daylight hours.
+Traveling by car at night is not good if you don’t have to.
+Long road trips are far more dangerous at night than during the daytime.
+There is a higher risk of a deadly crash, and overall driving conditions and visibility are worse at night compared to daylight hours.

 Night Travel and Car Accidents